laminas/laminas-permissions-acl/docs/book/usage.md

 ```

 Since there is no rule specifically defined for the "someUser" role and "someResource",
-`Zend\Permissions\Acl\Acl` must search for rules that may be defined for roles that "someUser"
+`Laminas\Permissions\Acl\Acl` must search for rules that may be defined for roles that "someUser"
 inherits.
 First, the "admin" role is visited, and there is no access rule defined for it.
 Next, the
-"member" role is visited, and `Zend\Permissions\Acl\Acl` finds that there is a rule specifying that
+"member" role is visited, and `Laminas\Permissions\Acl\Acl` finds that there is a rule specifying that
 "member" is allowed access to "someResource".

-If `Zend\Permissions\Acl\Acl` were to continue examining the rules defined for other parent roles,
+If `Laminas\Permissions\Acl\Acl` were to continue examining the rules defined for other parent roles,
 however, it would find that "guest" is denied access to "someResource".
 This fact introduces an
 ambiguity because now "someUser" is both denied and allowed access to "someResource", by reason of
 having inherited conflicting rules from different parent roles.

-`Zend\Permissions\Acl\Acl` resolves this ambiguity by completing a query when it finds the first
+`Laminas\Permissions\Acl\Acl` resolves this ambiguity by completing a query when it finds the first
 rule that is directly applicable to the query.
 In this case, since the "member" role is examined
 before the "guest" role, the example code would print "allowed".